agents-flex/agents-flex/docs/intro/what-is-agentsflex.md

 > 1) For example, `Spring-AI` requires JDK version `JDK 21+` whereas Agents-Flex only needs `JDK8+`.
 > 2) `Spring-AI` requires usage within the Spring framework, whereas Agents-Flex supports integration with any framework and provides `spring-boot-starter`.
-> 3) `Spring-AI` and `LangChain4j` generally do not support large models, embedding models, and vector databases commonly used in China, whereas Agents-Flex is friendly towards domestically developed services.

 **2、Simpler API design**